igoravl/TfsCmdlets/docs/cmdlets/Pipeline/ReleaseManagement/Get-TfsReleaseDefinition.md

 title: Get-TfsReleaseDefinition
 breadcrumbs: [ "Pipeline", "ReleaseManagement" ]
 parent: "Pipeline.ReleaseManagement"
-description: "Gets information from one or more release definitions in a team project."
+description: "Gets information from one or more release definitions in a team project. "
 remarks:
 parameterSets:
   "_All_": [  ]